 - AJL Foundation's Request for Proposal for Impact-Oriented Investment Advisor (December 2018)

-- Impact Investing Journey, Timeline and Resources (Blog post)
+- Impact Investing Journey: Timeline and Resources (part 5) - Blog Post

 If you have any questions or would like additional detail regarding our investment strategies and performance, please don't hesitate to reach out to Kristi Petrie at email@example.com.